LyrinoxTechnologies/disable_safe_media_volume/README.md

 # DoseBreaker

+> NOTE: On the latest version of LineageOS, this does not reliably work.
+A fix will be published as soon as one can be found.

 A root module for Android that disables EU safe media volume enforcement, including the CSD (Content Sound Dosimetry) system introduced in Android 14.

 Supports **Magisk**, **KernelSU**, and **APatch**.